 Gifted and talented programs typically determine which tests are required for entry into their program.
 These tests provide scores that describe your child’s performance relative to other students and indicate whether your child can maintain their program’s standards.
 Your child’s assessing psychologist may determine if other tests are necessary and will ensure that these provide information about the intellectual, academic, creative or leadership qualities each school’s programs may require.

 The Feedback Session

 At the end of the assessment process, your child’s psychologist will arrange a feedback session to inform you of the assessment’s overall findings.
 Your child’s assessing psychologist will discuss recommendations, a plan for helping your child move forward, and provide copies of the formal written report.
 You may choose to share this confidential report with your child’s school to help teachers understand your child’s learning profile, adjust their teaching methods, and/or create an Individual Program Plan (IPP).
 Based on the confidential written report, your child’s school may apply to modify the curriculum, access funding for extra supports, or approve academic accommodations for provincial exams.

 Psychoeducational assessments provide quantitative and subjective information about your child, but do not guarantee your child will receive needed support or be placed in a gifted program.
 Parents should collaborate with teachers and school administrators to use the formal assessment report to develop positive and appropriate educational plans for their children.

 Base rates comprise the typical assessment tests for each type of assessment.
 If additional tests or measures are needed, these will be discussed with you before the psychologist moves ahead.

-Viewpoint Counselling Psychology provides psychoeducational assessments for Prairie Land Regional Division #25.
+Viewpoint Calgary Psychological Services provides psychoeducational assessments for Prairie Land Regional Division #25.
 We are very pleased to have worked together in supporting rural schools since 2017.